SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.53.0

+* NEW ``dataService.keycloakSync.events.resources`` to configure the resources for the keycloak sync events job.
+* NEW ``dataService.keycloakSync.total.resources`` to configure the resources for the keycloak sync total-events job.

 ## Upgrading to Renku 0.51.0

 * NEW ``ui.client.sessionClassEmailUs`` to customize the content of the Email Us button on the Session class option.